 Over the counter pain medication will be recommended to help with any discomfort after surgery.
 Typically, the stitches will be removed after one week, after swelling in the area has gone down.

-The cost of the surgery varies from patient to patient, depending on the needs and wants of each specific patient, and the procedures performed.
+The cost of face and neck ear surgery varies from patient to patient, depending on the needs and wants of each specific patient, and the procedures performed.
 Dr. Hardaway will help you find a procedure and payment plan that suits your needs.